The Great Easter Controversy!

 You know that Easter is one of the top two events in the year for Christians.
 Both Easter and Christmas carry important truths about God’s love and plan that kids need to learn.
-The problem for Christian parents and teachers is the culturalization of the holidays.
+The problem for many Christian parents and teachers is the culturalization of the holidays.
 Is Easter still about Jesus’ resurrection?
 Too often it isn’t.
+Too often it is more about candy, Easter egg hunts, and bunnies.
+Like Christmas, the emphasis on what Jesus did (at Easter) or who He was (at Christmas) gets replaced with other symbols and messages that have nothing to do with Jesus.
 So, how do we go about balancing truth with fantasy at Easter?

 Balancing Truth and Fantasy